dougeby/IntuneDocs/intune/app-wrapper-prepare-android.md

 ## How often should I rewrap my Android application with the Intune App Wrapping Tool?
 The main scenarios in which you would need to rewrap your applications are as follows:
 * The application itself has released a new version.
 * The Intune App Wrapping Tool for Android has released a new version that enables key bug fixes, or new, specific Intune application protection policy features.
-This happens after 6-8 weeks through GitHub repo for the [Microsoft Intune App Wrapping Tool for Android](https://github.com/msintuneappsdk/intune-app-wrapping-tool-android).
+This happens every 6-8 weeks through GitHub repo for the [Microsoft Intune App Wrapping Tool for Android](https://github.com/msintuneappsdk/intune-app-wrapping-tool-android).

 Some best practices for rewrapping include:
 * Maintaining signing certificates used during the build process, see [Reusing signing certificates and wrapping apps](https://docs.microsoft.com/en-us/intune/app-wrapper-prepare-android#reusing-signing-certificates-and-wrapping-apps)